dblock/code.dblock.org/_posts/2009/2009-12-12-automating-win32-ui-testing-systemwindowsautomation-and-project-white.markdown

 ### Hitting Menu Items

 Getting the window title is nice, but I want to click through menus, or drag and drop stuff!
 After a bit of search I stumbled on the [Microsoft UI Automation Framework](https://msdn.microsoft.com/en-us/library/ms747327.aspx) in .NET 3.0.
 I had it running in half an hour and I am impressed.
-I’ll agree with James McCaffrey who writes in [this post](https://msdn.microsoft.com/en-us/magazine/cc163288.aspx) "I believe the development of the UI Automation library is one of the most important advances in test automation to date" and John Robbins who says in [his article](https://msdn.microsoft.com/en-us/magazine/cc163465.aspx) that this is the "realization of the dream of being able to automate the GUI portions of your application plus the guarantee that the playback would be exactly what you expected".
-We’ve been doing this for web applications for ever, now this kind of robustness comes to Win32 forms and WPF applications.
+I'll agree with James McCaffrey who writes in [this post](https://msdn.microsoft.com/en-us/magazine/cc163288.aspx) "I believe the development of the UI Automation library is one of the most important advances in test automation to date" and John Robbins who says in [his article](https://msdn.microsoft.com/en-us/magazine/cc163465.aspx) that this is the "realization of the dream of being able to automate the GUI portions of your application plus the guarantee that the playback would be exactly what you expected".
+We've been doing this for web applications for ever, now this kind of robustness comes to Win32 forms and WPF applications.

-I used these two articles to get started, so I’ll skip the how.
+I used these two articles to get started, so I'll skip the how.
 Just read them.

 - [GUI Control to Major Tom (John Robbins)](https://msdn.microsoft.com/en-us/magazine/cc163465.aspx)
 - [The Microsoft UI Automation Library (Dr. James McCaffrey)](https://msdn.microsoft.com/en-us/magazine/cc163288.aspx)